 (66) Recognized laboratory--An environmental laboratory recognized by EPA, pursuant to the Toxic Substances Control Act (TSCA) §405(b), as being capable of performing an analysis for lead content in materials, including paint, soil, and dust.

-(67) Reduction--Any measures designed to reduce or eliminate human exposure to lead-based paint hazards through methods including, but not limited to, interim controls and abatement.
+(67) Reduction--Any measures designed to reduce or eliminate human exposure to lead-based paint hazards through methods, including, but not limited to, interim controls and abatement.

 (68) Residential building--A building containing one or more residential dwellings.